.st0{fill:#FFFFFF;}

 Don’t plan your destination (or hometown) wedding without creating a workable wedding budget.
 Here are some great tips to get you started.

-Even if money is no object for your wedding, it's important to create a realistic spending plan - i.e. a budget - to use as a guide as you make your destination wedding decisions.
+Even if money is no object for your wedding, it is important to create a realistic spending plan – i.e., a budget – to guide you as you make your destination wedding decisions.

 First...